 Uzbek Marinated Lamb Kebabs Recipe

 Most often when I cook, I prefer recipes that are cooked on the stove.
 Sometimes (rarely) I prefer things in the oven; for this recipe however, I make an exception.
 Hailing from Uzbekistan, this recipe for skewered lamb kebabs involves a superb marinade that produces a savory and mildly tart lamb that brings out all of the strong, positive flavors of that meat.
 It is perfectly easy to see why such a vibrant and powerful recipe comes from Central Asia, and it is a perfect match for all of the virtues of lamb.
-Exciting, flavorful, energetic—a thoroughly splendid dish.
+Exciting, flavorful, and energetic—this is a thoroughly splendid dish.

 Although this dish has a lengthy marinade process (12-24 hours), the actual food is quite simple to make and prepare.
 It could easily be prepared if one is lacking in time on one day but had laid out the preparation the day before.
 All that is required is a broiler or a grill, and voilà!
 Combined with some sort of base like rice or bread, and preferably a vegetable, it makes a filling and tasteful meal.